LucaLiVigni27/ml-project/README.md

 - Automatically estimates latitude and longitude from the selected neighborhood
 - Shows market insights by room type and neighborhood
 - Displays model quality metrics and feature importance
+- Added a PySpark notebook for market analysis by booking type, neighborhood, and guest capacity

 ## Dashboard Preview